Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 5 – Click on <Check selected SPC(s) & Asset>.

 Steps 2 to 5 need to be completed for every asset/SPC combination until all asset/SPC combinations are matched and successfully checked (marked by a green “thumb up” icon).
 In the example below, an asset/SPC combination is still missing (marked by a red “thumb down” icon)

 IMPORTANT NOTE: Case owners/asset owners need to agree outside R4BP 3 on the terms and conditions to share the IUCLID technical dossier.
-A IUCLID technical dossier is not included as part of the transfer of a case to a different entity.
+A IUCLID technical dossier is not part of the transfer of a case to a different entity.
 Sharing the technical dossier needs to be considered as part of the agreement reached between parties outside R4BP 3.

-The new case/asset owner will have access to all the information available in the different tabs related to a case; pending tasks will be reallocated to the new case owner and new messages will only be delivered to the new case owner.
+The new case/asset owner will have access to all the information available in the different tabs related to a case.
+Pending tasks will be reallocated to the new case owner and new messages will only be delivered to the new case owner.

 - A virus is part of any of the documents submitted in your application.
 Make sure that you check all the information to be submitted to ECHA with an antivirus software product.

 - One or more files included in a IUCLID technical dossier is password protected.

 When you submit data to ECHA through R4BP 3, only authorities will have access to your data.
 You can submit your data again making sure that it is not password protected.

 Yes.
 This option applies to the submission renewals subject to mutual recognition.
 If the nomination of a case owner is not present, the authorisation holder can establish a nomination from the asset.